dstanecki/zillow-housing-forecast/README.md

 ## Instructions
 1. Build the Dockerfile and name it
-2. Rename docker-compose-old.yaml to docker-compose.yaml
+2. Modify docker-compose.yaml if you're starting with the official mariadb container
-From a Git Bash command line:
+3. From a Git Bash command line:

 docker compose --build
 docker compose up -d